Introduction

 Texter is an SMS-route quality testing tool that uses live nodes.

-With Texter, we aim to provide you with a testing method, that minimizes testing inaccuracies.
-For example the “whitelisting” of numbers.
-Texter will give you and indication of whether or not your supplier might return fake DLRs, if the route to your recipient might be a grey route, and more.
+With Texter we aim to provide you with a testing method that minimizes testing inaccuracies.
+For example the “whitelisting” of phone numbers.
+Texter will be able to give you an indication if your supplier is returning fake DLRs, if the route to your recipient might be a grey route, and more.

 ❗️